-Patients who are prescribed methadone for the ongoing management of concurrent chronic pain and addiction need a comprehensive management plan.
-With such patients, the advice of a physician with a specialization in chronic pain should be sought out.
+Patients who are prescribed methadone for the ongoing management of concurrent chronic pain and OUD need a comprehensive management plan.
+With such patients, the advice of a physician with a specialized training in chronic pain should be sought out.

-15. Discontinuation
+16. Discontinuation